For Father-Son Duo, Bakery's Mission For Those With Special Needs Is Personal

 MINNEAPOLIS (WCCO) — As you prepare your favorite Thanksgiving dishes, we know for many of you that includes pies and cookies ginger snaps, sugar cookies, cornbread — it all sounds nice this time of year, especially for one family of professional bakers.

-This week’s Minnesotans to meet started High Five Bakery out of their Minneapolis home.
-Bill Koch and his son Frankie are busy baking too, but with every dozen comes a special surprise.
+This week’s Minnesotans to Meet started High Five Bakery out of their Minneapolis home.
+Bill Koch and his son Frankie are busy baking too, and with every dozen comes a special surprise.
 A high-five is served up with every order, and a visit to the Koch household is pretty much guaranteed to include a high-five.

 Bonding over baking has become a year around recipe for Bill Koch and his son Frankie.